notcarolinna/notcarolinna/README.md

 </div>
 <br>
 <p align="center">
-My name is Carolinna, and I'm a 3rd Computer Engineering student, but I'm equally passionate about software and hardware.
+My name is Carolinna, and I'm a 3rd year Computer Engineering student, but I'm equally passionate about software and hardware.
 I have a strong interest in software and hardware security, as well as cloud computing.
 I also love exploring new fields and tools (except for Python!!) to continuously enhance my projects. :)
 </p>

 <br>